codegateinc/react-form-builder/README.md

 # @codegateinc/react-form-builder

-@codegateinc/react-form-builder is a javascript library that helps you create your own form in simply way
+@codegateinc/react-form-builder is a javascript library that helps you create your own form in simple way.
+It can be used in React and React Native without any worry about compatibility.

 ## Installation